thr2301/Card-game-using-minimax-algorithm-/README.md

 # Card-game-using-minimax-algorithm-for a University project

-## The problem
+## The Game
-Build a program that will play the following game two against a user players taking turns.
+The implementation is a program that will play the following game two against a user players taking turns.
 There are M identical cards placed on a table which are divided into K groups.
 Each group Oi (i=1,…,K) initially has Ai≥2 cards.
 Obviously the sum of Ai is equal to M. The values of M, K and Ai are given at the start of the game.